Code-Institute-Submissions/ci-milestone-project1/README.md

 - A user wants to view the photos of the cats and the interior of the cafe
   - Ability to view the photos in "About Us" and "Our Team" sections

-- A user has general enquiry about the food and drinks menu
+- A user has a general enquiry about the food and drinks menu
   - Ability to call the cafe or fill in and submit an enquiry form online

 ### Wireframes